2007 •Nintendo DS

 OneXFly F1 Pro becomes much easier to judge once it is forced into the same room as GPD Win 5, KONKR Fit, and ROG Xbox Ally X. This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 OneXFly F1 Pro versus GPD Win 5 is interesting because more powerful is the obvious angle.
-Compared with OneXFly F1 Pro, GPD Win 5 makes the more obvious play for readers who care about more powerful.
-GPD Win 5 is tracked around $1448 - $2120.
+GPD Win 5 sits close enough to OneXFly F1 Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
+In practice, gPD Win 5 is tracked around $1448 - $2120.
 That said, oneXFly F1 Pro versus KONKR Fit is interesting because closest match is the obvious angle.
 KONKR Fit sits close enough to OneXFly F1 Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
 KONKR Fit is tracked around $999 - $1299.
 That said, oneXFly F1 Pro versus ROG Xbox Ally X is interesting because closest match is the obvious angle.
-In practice, compared with OneXFly F1 Pro, ROG Xbox Ally X makes the more obvious play for readers who care about closest match.
-ROG Xbox Ally X is tracked around 999.0.
+ROG Xbox Ally X sits close enough to OneXFly F1 Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
+That said, rOG Xbox Ally X is tracked around 999.0.

 OneXFly F1 Pro is currently tracked around $1099 - $1699 and lands in the $700 - $2000 pricing band.
 Retro handhelds are almost never judged in isolation; they are judged against the five other devices sitting one tab away in a buyer's browser.